Domestic & General

-Domestic & General (D&G) is a global insurance and appliance care provider, headquartered in Wimbledon, London and operates in the UK, United States, and Europe.
+Domestic & General is a global insurance and appliance care provider, headquartered in Wimbledon, London and operates in the United Kingdom, United States, and Europe.
 It works with appliance manufacturers providing protection and repairs for household appliances.

 History

-Domestic & General was founded by S. W. Copley, who was born in Huddersfield, England in 1859.
-He was involved in property development, cattle-raising and public transport.
-He was unable to find insurance for his cattle during transit on his return to Great Britain in 1912, so formed the Western Australian Insurance Company (WAICO) in July of that year.
+Domestic & General (D&G) was founded by Samuel Copley in 1859.
+Copley was involved in property development, cattle-raising and public transport.
+He was unable to find insurance for his cattle during transit on his return to Great Britain in 1912, so formed the Western Australian Insurance Company in July of that year.

-The company originally covered "all classes of risks", particularly fire, accident, livestock and marine insurance.
+The company originally covered all classes of risks, particularly fire, accident, livestock and marine insurance.

 In November 2007, D&G became privately owned when it was bought by Advent International.

-In December 2013, the business was bought by CVC Capital Partners, a private equity and investment advisory firm.
-Abu Dhabi Investment Authority (ADIA) invested in the firm in 2019.
-From July 2016, Ian Mason held the position of CEO.
-Matthew Crummack joined the business as CEO in October 2021.
+In December 2013, the business was bought by CVC Capital Partners.
+The Abu Dhabi Investment Authority invested in the firm in 2019.

-Since 2021, Domestic & General has launched in the US acquiring After, Inc and Nana technologies in the process.
+In 2021, Domestic & General launched in the United States acquiring After, Inc. and Nana technologies in the process.

-Offices and Operations
+Offices and operations

-Following the COVID-19 Pandemic, D&G moved to a flexible working model.
+Following the COVID-19 pandemic, D&G moved to a flexible working model.

-Domestic & General was the Official Warranty Provider to the Birmingham 2022 Commonwealth Games.
+Domestic & General was the Official Warranty Provider to the 2022 Commonwealth Games in Birmingham.